swimmingly/yodrew.github.io/_pages/other-writings/mosseri.md

 According to the great  professor, this drug is used to check new attacks of multiple sclerosis.
 I  underwent the treatment for 3 years, with a check-up every six months.

 For a long time the  doctors told me that the illness was an inflammation of the spinal chord, as if  they wanted to hide the truth from me.
 But, following my persistent  questioning, they finally acknowledged that it was multiple sclerosis.
-I also  succeeded in getting them to say what the future held for me : paralysed limbs,  a wheelchair, and my sight affected.</p>
+I also  succeeded in getting them to say what the future held for me : paralysed limbs,  a wheelchair, and my sight affected.
     <ol>
       <li>Continue  taking the <em>Immurel</em> and lead a normal life, they said each time.</li>
     </ol>
-    <p>But how could I lead a  normal life when I was seeing double, my limbs trembled, and I had a variety of  symptoms which reminded me at every moment of my life that my state of health  wasn’t normal ?&nbsp; It was more like a life of hell.
+    But how could I lead a  normal life when I was seeing double, my limbs trembled, and I had a variety of  symptoms which reminded me at every moment of my life that my state of health  wasn’t normal ?&nbsp; It was more like a life of hell.

-41</p>
+41

 ##### NO HOPE